Modes of Transportation – In an Automobile

 Where are blind spots located?

 Blind spots are all around vehicles, but their size and location vary according to the type of vehicle.
-The main blind spots are located in front, at the rear and on the sides of the vehicle.
+The main blind spots are located in front, at the rear, on the sides and behind the windshield pillars of the vehicle.

 Check your blind spots